CycloneDX/cyclonedx-python/README.md

                         exists, it will be overwritten.
 ```

+### Advanced usage and details

+See the full [documentation][link_rtfd] for advanced usage and details on input formats, switches and options.

 ## Python Support

 We endeavour to support all functionality for all [current actively supported Python versions](https://www.python.org/downloads/).